 - Birth certificate or other relevant evidence confirming your relationship with your parents

-- Submit your application with an ICL adviser and pay visa fee/IHS.
+- Submit your application alongside an ICL adviser and pay visa fee/IHS.
 Once you have completed all your preparations, please let the ICL team know that you believe you are ready to go.
 They will then arrange a Zoom meeting (or alternative convenient method).
-For that meeting, you will need all your documents, the UKVI link to your online Tier 4 form and a credit or debit card to pay for the visa fee and IHS (as outlined in Finances for Student Visa Applications ).
+For that meeting, you will need all your documents, the UKVI link to your online Tier 4 form and a credit or debit card to pay for the visa fee and IHS (as outlined in Finance IHS Visa fees information sheet ).

 An Adviser will check the form and documents with you and, if possible will try and submit your application straight away.
 If they cannot, they will arrange another time for completion.
 You will pay the fees online only when your application is complete and ready to go.

 Once your application has been completed, and before it is counted as submitted, you must book a biometric appointment- which entails having your fingerprints and photograph taken.

 There may be an additional charge for this depending on the centre you choose to go to and the type of service you choose (e.g. Standard or Premium) which you pay at the point of application.
 The nearest centre to us are in Cardiff and Newport.
 You will be given further information about biometric appointments from ICL when you submit your application.